 Treasury has decided to include estimates of the cost of tax expenditures for the Incentive Acts in the TEB measured without behavior in the same way as any other tax expenditure.
-The amounts shown as tax expenditures attributable to the Incentive Acts represent foregone revenues; however, the elimination of the Incentive Acts would not necessarily reduce the corresponding tax expenditures as a result of the foreign-owned corporations' ability to relocate operations as a result of, for example, an increase in tax rates.
-Thus, eliminating the Incentive Acts could have an impact that eliminates any potential gain in revenues while creating significant dynamic reductions in the economy.
+However, the elimination of the Incentive Acts would likely not increase tax revenues, but instead significantly decrease revenues because of the foreign-owned corporations' ability to relocate operations outside of Puerto Rico and the resulting signicant dynamic reductions in the economy.

-The Non-Additive Nature Of Tax Expenditures
+III-C The Non-Additive Nature Of Tax Expenditures